data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/azureblob.md

       If blobs are in "archive tier" at remote, trying to perform data transfer operations from remote will not be allowed.
 User should first restore by tiering blob to "Hot" or "Cool".

+   --azureblob-account
+      Azure Storage Account Name.

+      Set this to the Azure Storage Account Name in use.

+      Leave blank to use SAS URL or Emulator, otherwise it needs to be set.

+      If this is blank and if env_auth is set it will be read from the environment variable `AZURE_STORAGE_ACCOUNT_NAME` if possible.

    --azureblob-archive-tier-delete
       Delete archive tier blobs before overwriting.